p-argento/uni/OP/OPTIMIZATION Survival Kit.md

 # Books
 ---
-[THIS IS DEFINITELY THE BEST BOOK OF THE COURSE](https://www.math.uci.edu/~qnie/Publications/NumericalOptimization.pdf) "J. Nocedal, S.J.
+[Very good book](https://www.math.uci.edu/~qnie/Publications/NumericalOptimization.pdf) "J. Nocedal, S.J.
 Wright, Numerical Optimization".
 It is often cited by the professor in the slides.
 It is very clear.
 And the topics are the same of the lectures.

 [Book on github](https://indrag49.github.io/Numerical-Optimization/) It looks like a summary of "J. Nocedal, S.J.
 Wright, Numerical Optimization".